 Despite the fact that AML is a rare cancer, occurring in about 20,000 new patients in the US per year, it represents approximately 10% of all new cases of blood cancer per year and 30% of all leukemias.
 Moreover, deaths due to AML is about 10,000 cases per year in the US, or 20% of all blood cancers.

 While we have begun to chip away at AML, there is still much more work to be done.
-LLS is supporting new research through close to 80 active academic grants to explore every avenue to further improve outcomes for AML patients.
+LLS has provided tremendous funding support in research including close to 80 active academic grants to explore every avenue to further improve outcomes for AML patients.
 These efforts include:

 - Improvement in bone marrow transplants, which would make the procedure more effective without causing severe side effects.